 ESPShell for Arduino :: CPU and Memory

-The ESP32 CPU supports changing its frequency at runtime.
-On classic ESP32, the main CPU frequency may also affect the APB bus frequency: if the CPU frequency drops below 80 MHz, the APB frequency becomes equal to the CPU frequency.
-This affects all timing-dependent modules like PWM, but you don't need to worry - ESPShell automatically recalculates all timings upon an APB frequency change.
+ESP32 processors support changing the CPU frequency at runtime.
+On the original ESP32, the CPU frequency may also affect the APB bus frequency: if the CPU frequency drops below 80 MHz, the APB frequency becomes equal to the CPU frequency.
+This affects the timing of PWM peripherals and other hardware modules, but you do not need to worry about it: ESPShell automatically recalculates all timing parameters whenever the APB frequency changes.

 cpu